Carnegie Mellon University in Qatar

 Campus Exchange

-CMU-Q and Pittsburgh students in good academic standing (not on Probation/Suspension) may study on the other campus for one semester on a space available basis and with the approval of both the home and host departments.
+CMU-Q and Pittsburgh students in good academic standing (not on Warning, Continued Academic Warning, Suspension, or Final Academic Warning) may study on the other campus for one semester on a space available basis and with the approval of both the home and host departments.
 Space constraints on both campuses may force programs to limit the number of students who can exchange in any given semester.
 CMU-Q students may study abroad for a second semester at another institution (not CMU Pittsburgh) if an appropriate additional study abroad opportunity arises and their academic advisor agrees.
+Students are expected to complete their final semester of study on their home campus unless an exception is granted by the Senior Associate Dean for Education.

 Summer studies in Pittsburgh are not subject to any constraint other than not being on Suspension or Leave of Absence.